TigerAppsOrg/tiger-junction/prerequisites/README.md

 Even if a course has no prerequisites, it should still be listed with no fields.
 The `travel`, `special`, `equiv`, and `notes` fields are optional.
 Prerequisites for a course can change over time.
 When updating the data, prioritize the most recent information.

-Run `node reformat.js` to reformat the data to the correct style.
+Run `node scripts/reformat.js` to reformat the data to the correct style.

-## Compiling the Data
+## Scripts
-Running `node compile.js` in this directory will create 2 JSON files: `prereqs.json` which contains only the prerequisites of courses and `prereqs_comp.json` which contains both the prerequisites of and for courses.
-For example, for GER 102, `prereqs.json` will only contain the prerequisites of GER 102 (GER 101), while `prereqs_comp.json` will contain both the prerequisites of GER 102 (GER 101) and the courses that GER 102 is a prerequisite for (GER 105).

-Choosing which file to use depends on if you want more speed (`prereqs_comp.json`) or less space (`prereqs.json`).
-TigerJunction uses `prereqs_comp.json`.

-Before compilation, the data is validated to ensure that it is in the correct format.
-If there are any errors, the compiler will print them to the console and stop.
-The errors must be fixed before the data can be compiled.
+Put info about each of the scripts here.

+reformat -> add -> assemble -> link

+Usage `node scripts/compile.js <args>`

+Puts results in the `out` directory.

 ## Categories
 For readability, the departments are divided into the following categories.
 Please leave and issue if you feel that a department is in the wrong category.